KianYang-Lee/fullstack-open-2021/README.md

 -`redux`: State management library
 - `deep-freeze`: to ensure reducer has been correctly defined as an immutable function
 - `react-redux`: hooks API to share redux store with components
+- `redux-devtools-extension`: Allows state of the Redux store and action that changes it to be monitored

 ## Probles of Token-based Authentication